Free Case Evaluation

 While severance agreements might seem straightforward at first glance, the devil often lies in the details.
 They are legal documents that can significantly impact your rights, benefits, and professional endeavors in the future.
 Many employees tend to underestimate the complexities of these agreements and end up jeopardizing their legal rights as a result.
 Therefore, before putting pen to paper, you need to consult with a seasoned and reliable New York severance agreement lawyer.

 At Levine & Blit, we know how employers in New York – to protect their interests – make their employees sign severance agreements with unfavorable and unreasonable terms and conditions.
 If you have been asked to sign a severance agreement by your employer, we can review it and determine whether it’s fair, compliant with state and federal laws, and make sure it doesn’t infringe upon your rights in any way.
-Call us today to schedule a free consultation with one of our seasoned New York severance agreement lawyers.
+Call us today to schedule a free evaluation with one of our seasoned New York severance agreement lawyers.

 👉Also Read: Securing Your Future: The Role of Law Offices in Severance Agreement Signings